coderaiser/madrun/README.md

 > putout lib
 ```

-For parallel fix with can use:
+For parallel fix you can use:

 ```sh
 $ madrun fix:lint